Fixed-wing aircraft: Powered flight

-Sir Hiram Maxim built a craft that weighed 3.5 tons, with a 110-foot (34-meter) wingspan that was powered by two 360-horsepower (270-kW) steam engines driving two propellers.
+Sir Hiram Maxim built a craft that weighed 3.5 tons, with a 110-foot (34-meter) wingspan powered by two 360-horsepower (270-kW) steam engines driving two propellers.
 In 1894, his machine was tested with overhead rails to prevent it from rising.
 The test showed that it had enough lift to take off.
-The craft was uncontrollable, which Maxim, it is presumed, realized, because he subsequently abandoned work on it.
+The craft was uncontrollable, and Maxim abandoned work on it.

 The Wright brothers' flights in 1903 with their Flyer I are recognized by the Fédération Aéronautique Internationale (FAI), the standard setting and record-keeping body for aeronautics, as "the first sustained and controlled heavier-than-air powered flight".
 By 1905, the Wright Flyer III was capable of fully controllable, stable flight for substantial periods.

 In 1906, Brazilian inventor Alberto Santos Dumont designed, built and piloted an aircraft that set the first world record recognized by the Aéro-Club de France by flying the 14 bis 220 m in less than 22 seconds.
 The flight was certified by the FAI.

 The Bleriot VIII design of 1908 was an early aircraft design that had the modern monoplane tractor configuration.
 It had movable tail surfaces controlling both yaw and pitch, a form of roll control supplied either by wing warping or by ailerons and controlled by its pilot with a joystick and rudder bar.
 It was an important predecessor of his later Bleriot XI Channel-crossing aircraft of the summer of 1909.

 World War I

-World War I served as a testbed for the use of the aircraft as a weapon.
-Aircraft demonstrated their potential as mobile observation platforms, then proved themselves to be machines of war capable of causing casualties to the enemy.
-The earliest known aerial victory with a synchronized machine gun-armed fighter aircraft occurred in 1915, by German Luftstreitkräfte Leutnant Kurt Wintgens.
+World War I served initiated the use of aircraft as weapons and observation platforms.
+The earliest known aerial victory with a synchronized machine gun-armed fighter aircraft occurred in 1915, flown by German Luftstreitkräfte Lieutenant Kurt Wintgens.
 Fighter aces appeared; the greatest (by number of air victories) was Manfred von Richthofen.

-Following World War I, aircraft technology continued to develop.
 Alcock and Brown crossed the Atlantic non-stop for the first time in 1919.
-The first commercial flights took place between the United States and Canada in 1919.
+The first commercial flights traveled between the United States and Canada in 1919.